wm-t/wm-t.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at the University of Stuttgart.
+I am a postdoctoral researcher in the Department of English Linguistics at the University of Stuttgart.
 My research focuses on pragmatics---the relationship between linguistic meaning and context.
 I hold a PhD in linguistics from Ohio State University and a Bachelor's degree in mathematics from the University of Chicago.

 Phenomena I am interested in include some that are traditionally considered to be in the scope of formal semantics and pragmatics (discourse structure, questions, imperatives, gradability, vagueness, negative polarity items, implicature, anaphora, deixis) and others that fall within the domain of sociolinguistics (indexicality, social perception, style construction, enregisterment, politeness).
 I think that formal semantics/pragmatics can learn a lot from sociolinguistics and linguistic anthropology, so I am interested in developing more integrated theories of meaning through interdisciplinary dialogue.